• Skip to primary navigation

 Vegetables: Carrot, green peas, onion, potato

-Seasoning: Salt, red chili, turmeric, cumin powder, ginger paste, and oregano
+Seasoning: Salt, red chilli, turmeric, cumin powder, ginger paste, and oregano

 Oil for frying the cutlet